APM246/Atomic-Chess/Readme.md

 1. Clone this repository.

-2. Create a python virtual environment and install requirements.
+2. Create a python virtual environment and install requirements. (note: webapp was developed on python version 3.9.2)

 `pip install virtualenv`